CowboyTim/perl-docker/README.md

 * only 1 perl in the docker image
 * you can't add cpan modules in the docker itself

-This can easily be fixed by making a new docker where you combine this with the original OS and add cpan modules again.
-Currently, Amnazon Linux 2 was used to do this.
+The restriction of cpan building can easily be fixed by making a new docker where you combine this with the original OS and add cpan modules again.
+This is probably even the normal case, as one will use this perl docker as a base to create new dockers with the tools needed to run the application, and this isn't limited to perl and cpan, but can as well be unix tools and other languages.

+Currently, Amazon Linux 2 was used to make this build.

 The perl distribution also contains busybox from the busybox docker and installed symlinks in /opt/bin.
 This is needed as e.g. /opt/bin/sh and /opt/bin/less is used by perldoc to show documentation.

-The default entrypoint/env is set up to use perl, but when no arguments are given, a /opt/bin/sh is exec'ed so you enter the busybox shell.

 # Quick reference

 You can use this perl docker like this:

-  `$ docker run -it --rm aardbeiplantje/perl:5.32.0 -MConfig -we 'print $Config{version}."\n"'`
+  `$ docker run -it --rm aardbeiplantje/perl -MConfig -we 'print $Config{version}."\n"'`

 Similar, other tools can be run like this:

+  `$ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' perldoc -f sysopen`

+You can start perl interactively just like perl:

+  `$ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' sh`

+Or, as busybox is installed in /opt/bin, and /opt/bin is in the PATH, you can for instance list what's in the docker:

-  `$ docker run -it --rm aardbeiplantje/perl:5.32.0 /opt/bin/perldoc POSIX`
+  `$ docker run -it --rm aardbeiplantje/perl -e 'exec @ARGV' find / -xdev`

 # Images